-Recipes for Limoncello can be found all over the internet but the one that I have settled on based on the recipe I was given is:
+Recipes for Limoncello can be found all over the internet but the one that I have settled on based on the recipe I was given during a visit to Italy a few years ago.

 Peel 8 medium lemons (organic preferred if you can find them) - peel thinly so the peels only have yellow and no white pith (pith makes it bitter)